drmingdrmer/lrc-erasure-code/README.md

 # Description

+LRC(Local Reconstruction Codes) Erasure Code supplies almost the same funcionality and reliability as original Erasure Code does.
+And at the same time it reduces reconstruction IO consumption by 50% or more.

 Erasure Code Algorithm makes it possible to achieve as high reliability(11 9s) as 3-copy replication provides, with highly reduced storage overhead(130% against 300%).

 But one of the problems with Erasure Code is the high IO consumption during data reconstruction.
 Normally to reconstruct `1` chunk it is required to read `n` chunks.

 LRC is a trade-off between storage cost and IO cost.

-With several additional `Coding` chunks calculated from subsets of `Data` chunks, average IO consumption during reconstruction would be reduced to `1 / number_of_local_sets`(normally 10% ~ 20%), as storage space would increase by about 10%(depends on LRC policy).
+With several additional **local** `Coding` chunks calculated from subsets of `Data` chunks, average IO consumption for reconstruction would be reduced to `1 / number_of_local_sets`(normally 10% ~ 50%), at the cost of only about 10%(depends on LRC policy) more space used.

 ## LRC parameters and the differences from original Erasure Code